Turkestan Autonomy: Issues governing Turkestan

 Throughout its existence, the Turkestan Autonomy struggled to govern Turkestan.
 Its leaders had no past experience governing a country, and the region lacked bureaucrats, administrators, or cadres with that experience.
 This lack of capability manifested in several ways.

 The Turkestan Autonomy was unable to establish a financial base.
 While it was able to acquire 3 million rubles through a loan to the government, and was able to raise money through donations, it lacked the ability to tax the population.
 Expenditures were high, subsidizing the regional newspapers alone cost 55,000 rubles.
 Troubles worsened when Soviet forces seized 8 million rubles from the Kokand branch of the Central Bank, including the account of the Turkestan Autonomy.
 The seizing of the account intensified conflict within the government, leading to Tynyshpaev resigning as prime minister in early January, replaced by Mustafa Shokay.

 The Turkestan Autonomy was also unable to establish a strong military force.
 Shokay's cabinet organized a national army of approximately 2,000 men, bolstered by the Kokand militia under Ergash.
 By February, Ergash was appointed commander-in-chief of the army.
 The army possessed only a few guns, no officers, and no trained men, though 60 were being trained by a small group of Russian officers.
 The government was prevented from buying rifles by the Tashkent Soviet, which convinced Cossack arms dealers passing through the region to not assist a Muslim army.

 The Turkestan Autonomy frequently tried to form connections with regional political powers, mostly to failure.
 In December, Shokay traveled to Orenburg to speak to Alexander Dutov about joining the South-Eastern Union, in accordance with the decision of the congress.
 However, he found their desire to form a Cossack dominated state unacceptable, and the attempt to join the union was ended at his advice.
 Talks were held with the Alash Autonomy to form a union, but the Alash Autonomy decided to hold off on any decision until the All-Russian Constituent Assembly.
-The government also attempted to receive assistance from the Emirate of Bukhara, which was met with similar success.
-As the Emir of Bukhara was in conflict with Jadidists, and worried of an attack from the Taskhent Soviet, he refused to see the government's representatives.
+The government also attempted to receive assistance from the Emirate of Bukhara, but as the Emir of Bukhara was in conflict with Jadidists, and worried of an attack from the Taskhent Soviet, he refused to see the government's representatives.